Dipolariton formation in quantum dot molecules strongly coupled to optical resonators: INTRODUCTION

 On the other hand, coupling by resonant tunneling between adjacent QDs (artificial molecules) has been proposed as an efficient mechanism to improve tunability in zero dimensional systems \cite{condensed,ramirez2014}.
 Between different alternatives to control tunneling in double quantum dot (DQD) structures, bias tuning has been found so far as the most successful \cite{hanzbrazil,stinaff,Bracker06}.

+For instance, recent experiments have taken advantage of interdot coupling in artificial molecules within QED cavities, for enhancement of hybrid qubits \cite{hybridqubits}, for manipulation of light-matter interaction with superconducting resonators \cite{tunablecavities}, for improvement of single photon emission \cite{patentGammon}, and for observation of phonon assisted cavity feeding \cite{Petta-phonons}.

+Regarding two dimensional systems, several theoretical and experimental efforts have been carried out toward controllable condensation of multiexciton states in double quantum wells inside cavities \cite{double2d-1,double2d-1b,double2d-2,double2d-3,double2d-3b,double2d-5}.
+Those works revealed the characteristic three branches associated to tunnel coupled structures, which in the 2D case correspond to polariton bands instead of fully discretized polariton states \cite{double2d-4,double2d-4b}.
+In contrast, reports on dipolaritons in 0D systems are scarce, in despite of their potential usefulness as sources of non-classical light and quantum memories \cite{rojas-unal}.

+As for direct measurement of coherent superpositions of light-matter states in QD-cavity systems, it has been achieved by a few recent experiments \cite{coherent,kai,QDpolariton3,QDpolariton4}.
+In all cases using individual dots.

-In this work, we study the properties of EP modes for a DQD embedded in a microcavity, in such a way that interdot coupling and strong radiation matter interaction are simultaneously considered, and formation of polaritons with adjustable dipole moment (dipolaritons) and reduced brightness (dark polaritons), is explored \cite{dipolaritons}.
+In this work, we study the properties at the small photon number scale of EP modes for a DQD embedded in a microcavity, in such a way that interdot coupling and strong radiation matter interaction are simultaneously considered, and formation of polaritons with adjustable dipole moment (dipolaritons) and reduced brightness (dark polaritons), is explored \cite{dipolaritons}.
+Hopefully, this investigation may contribute with deeper understanding toward the imminent experimental realization of light-matter hybridized states in DQD-based settings.